Desert Parks Bulletin

 - Bore Track South – Closed.

-- Walker Crossing Public Access Route – Closed until further notice.
+- Walker Crossing Public Access Route – Closed until further notice as per direction from the Pastoral Board of South Australia.

 Witjira National Park

-- Pedirka Public Access Route – Open to 4WD Caution at ponded water and washouts.
+- Pedirka Public Access Route – Closed due to rain.

 - The Dalhousie airstrip – Closed to public use.